 A little bit of history:

 Sachlav refers to the actual orchid, and the drink.
 The tubers of the orchid are dried and ground up to create this fragrant flour.
 An unconventional theory claims that the name ‘sahlab’ is derived from the Arabic expression “hasyu al-tha’lab”, in English – fox testicles, a not-so-subtle depiction of the orchid tubers.
 Not too kosher.
 Possibly because of this reason, the orchid has historically been used as an aphrodisiac.
-The actual beverage originated in Turkey and the Middle East, and then went on to England and Germany, prior to the popularity of tea and coffee.
-Each country has minor differences in their sachlav beverages, while the ground up orchid has also been used in ice creams and desserts.
+The actual beverage originated in A Spot of Nutrition:

 Before honing in on some of the specific nutritional benefits on sachlav here is a word on hot drinks, and their nutritional value.
 Benefits of hot drinks are largely psychological, as they give you a few minutes to de-stress in addition to relaxing a sore throat.
 When drunk alongside a meal, they also force you to slow down your eating, allowing you to eat less and feel full more quickly.
 I also find that the mere act of holding a hot drink in our hand, brings an instantaneous sensation of calmness and happiness.
 As a side benefit, many hot drinks contain the magical ingredient of milk – which is great for slipping some calcium into your diet.